szakitibi/documentation/docs/admin-guide/run-plone.md

     make start-backend
     ```

+For any of these commands, press {kbd}`ctrl-c` to stop the process.

 ## Run Volto

 If you are using the Volto frontend, you need to run the frontend in a separate process.